NYUSHDIC/NYUSHDIC.github.io/Registration.md

 #### Step 2: Choose a track
 [Track infomation](/DIC2025/#tracks-information) is here.
 ####  Step 3: Create a repository
 Reminder: The contestant's GitHub repository should remain private.
-After the competition begins, DIC releases the official GitHub account (link), and contestants need to set it as a collaborator so we can access the repo.
+After the competition begins, DIC releases [the official GitHub account](https://github.com/NYUSHDIC), and contestants need to set it as a collaborator so we can access the repo.
 #### Step 4: Fill in the Qualtrics form
 <img src="/assets/images/SV_0cAm061z48aa5aS-qrcode (1).png" alt="catt" style="width: 40%; height: auto; display: block; margin: 0 auto;"/>
 ## 11/09 - 12/24